bocinsky/guedesbocinsky2018/README.md

 ##### Run the analysis from within a Dockerized RStudio IDE

 Finally, you can host RStudio Server locally to use the RStudio browser-based IDE.
-Run:
+Run like so (in the terminal):

 ``` bash
 docker run -p 8787:8787 bocinsky/guedesbocinsky2018:1.0.0